mlavi/hugo/draft/cloud_mindset.md

 https://www.whitehouse.gov/briefings-statements/omb-announces-cloud-smart-proposal/
 ---
 <!--more-->
+Welcome to the Hybrid Cloud Engineer Nanodegree, presented to you through a partnership between Udacity and Nutanix.

+Hello my new friends, I'm Mark Lavi, the Principal DevOps Advocate at Nutanix, and we're going to give you the benefits of hard won experience gained through the decades and then combine that experience with state of the art capabilities to give you mastery over the global software and hardware titans.
+You will learn about the current battle for the Information Technology (IT) to evolve and the strategy required to make the industry titans continually compete for your attention by leveraging all of them when and where you deem best, keeping you in control.

+The year is 2020 and you won't find this knowledge in any college level computer science course, a trade school, or even one of the disruptive coding/DevOps boot camps around the world.
+The global industry leaders in hardware and software are quick to embrace the term hybrid cloud, but they often abuse it for the purpose of locking you into their platform exclusively.

+You, my friends, are about to learn how to make any organization run efficiently and dynamically anywhere.
+Most importantly, you will have choice on how to change your operations anytime, on-demand.

+Are you ready to begin the journey to Hybrid Cloud Engineer?
+Let's begin!

+I find that is it best to start by concretely defining terms to insure we remain united in our understanding.
+This will remove any assumptions and prevent confusion, but more importantly, you will be on guard for those who have or are trying to manipulate you with outdated notions.

+- Hybrid: a combination of more than one type of anything.
+  Examples:
+  - on and off premise
+  - multiple hypervisors, on-prem
+  - multiple public clouds, off-prem
+- Cloud: NIST definition
+- Engineer: one who can design and implement technology.

+In summary, a hybrid cloud engineer can operate workloads on multiple infrastructure providers.
+The best hybrid cloud engineers will retain control so that they have choice of vendors for where to operate workloads, able to leverage the best of what the global market offers, on-demand.
+I consider this a tectonic shift of power in how business is run and your mastery will make employable anywhere where a single or few vendor choices have already been made for you.
+But over time, not only will you be able to modernize any organization, but you will also find the entire industry increasingly requiring hybrid cloud engineering capabilities to compete on a global scale.

 The cloud drives % of the world's GDP
 The cloud leaders are: FB, Apple, AZ, NETFLIX, VMWare, MSFT, GOOG The primary revenue of GOOG, FB, Twitter is advertising: you are the product.